MrMinemeet/ebnf_railroad_visualizer/README.md

 This project is a part of the course [Project in Software Engineering](https://ssw.jku.at/Teaching/Lectures/PSE/2024SS/index.html) at the SSW and is supervised by [Dr. Markus Weninger](https://ssw.jku.at/General/Staff/Weninger/).

-## Access:
-I host the project on my own website: https://wtf-my-code.works/rr-diagram/.
-Should you encounter any issues, please let me know by creating an issue on this repository.
-In the meantime you can use the mirror hosted via [GitHub Pages](https://mrminemeet.github.io/ebnf_railroad_visualizer/).

-## Usage
+## Implementation expectations
 The grammar expects a correctly formatted EBNF grammar in WSN.
 Uppercase identifiers are treated as Non-Terminal Symbols (*NTS*).
 Lowercase identifiers are treated as Terminal Symbols (*TS*) which cannot be broken down further, e.g. `an` which may stand for a-z, A-Z and 0-9.

 The grammar is automatically parsed and visualized as a railroad diagram when an input is detected.
 Errors are displayed below the input grammar if any occur.

+## Usage on provided website
+I host the project on my own website: https://wtf-my-code.works/rr-diagram/.
+Should you encounter any issues, please let me know by creating an issue on this repository.
+In the meantime you can use the mirror hosted via [GitHub Pages](https://mrminemeet.github.io/ebnf_railroad_visualizer/).

+If you want to use the package yourself, you can find the installation [further down](#installation-within-another-project).

 ## Example
 The following input results in the railroad diagram below: